rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 5.24.33 Note on name of publisher

-<a name="5.24.33.1">5.24.33.1</a> *Optionally*, make a note on publication statement if only the address, sign, or initials of the publisher appear in lieu of the name, the publisher’s name can be identified and supplied as [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) (see [5.22.32.1](/DCRMR/ppdm/Name-of-publisher/#5.22.32.1)).
+<a name="5.24.33.1">5.24.33.1</a> If only the address, sign, or initials of the publisher appear in lieu of the name and the publisher’s name can be identified, supply the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) in a note on publication statement (if it has not been supplied in the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/); see [5.22.32.1](/DCRMR/ppdm/Name-of-publisher/#5.22.32.1)).”

 <a name="5.24.33.2">5.24.33.2</a> As necessary, make a note on publication statement about the basis for the identification, the source of the information used, the presence of the device, etc. when the identification of the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) is based on a device (see [5.22.32.2](/DCRMR/ppdm/Name-of-publisher/#5.22.32.2)).